 Suzanne from Adventures around Scotland has written an informative guide to the history area and I’d recommend reading that before you visit to get an idea of what you might see.

 I loved seeing all of the different houses and sheds which sit next to each other.
 It reminded me a little of Balnakeil Craft Village near Durness which has art studios decorated in different ways.

 As this area is a conservation area, I would recommend arriving earlier in the day, if you want to get good photos without other tourists.
 Be respectful as it is still very much a residential area!

 As I was just about to leave, an incoming ship’s horn sounded – it was quite something to get a glimpse of a huge boat passing by from the narrow street in the heart of the village.

 So, there’s a whistle-stop guide to my recent Aberdeen explorations!
-I hope to return in the not-too-distant future to find some more historical and cultural hidden gems in the Granite city.
+I hope to return in the not-too-distant future to find some more historical and cultural gems in the Granite City.